ansible/awx/docs/tasks.md

     - Every node in an AWX cluster runs a periodic task that serves as a heartbeat and capacity check

 Tasks, Queues and Workers
 ----------------

 To accomplish this, AWX makes use of a "Task Queue" abstraction.
 Task Queues are used as a mechanism to distribute work across machines in an AWX installation.
 A Task Queue's input is a unit of work called a Task.
 Dedicated worker processes running on every AWX node constantly monitor these queues for new work to perform.

-AWX communicates with these worker processes via AMQP - using RabbitMQ, specifically - to mediate between clients and workers.
-To initiate a task, the client (generally, Python code in the AWX API) publishes a message to a queue, and RabbitMQ then delivers that message to one or more workers.
+AWX communicates with these worker processes to mediate between clients and workers.
+This is done via distributed RabbitMQ queues and the already-acknowledged local queue that the Dispatcher is working through.
+Simply put: to initiate a task, the client (generally, Python code in the AWX API) publishes a message to a queue, and RabbitMQ then delivers that message to one or more workers.

 Clustered AWX installations consist of multiple workers spread across every node, giving way to high availability and horizontal scaling.

 Direct vs Fanout Messages
 -------------------------